 7. Don Kattler, Collaborative RESearch Team to study Bipolar Disorder, UBC.
 (2015).
 CREST.BD Home & Bipolar Disorder Slides.
 [Online Video].
 6 March 2015.
 Available from: https://www.slideshare.net/crestbd/crestbd-home-webinar-slides.
 [Accessed: 10 October 2019].

-If you found these articles helpful, please feel free to come back to them any time, and share with anyone you think needs a little extra help.
+If you found these articles helpful, please feel free to share the word.